algosup/2022-2023-project-2-factory-display-Project-2-group/Functional_specification.md

 ##### Tomorrow

 In the future, on the amdinistrator side, it will be possible to add videos, files (PDF type) via links or QR code or to see the state of the internet network or having more color choices for scenes.
+We can also add the feature of decorating the scenes during the holidays with decorative frames for Christmas, Halloween or Easter.
 The page may also be translated into several languages to promote the export of the website to other Jacobi production sites.

 ### 7. Risks and Assumptions